Vessel (video game): Gameplay

 Vessel is a puzzle-platformer that teaches and reveals its mechanics as the player progresses through the game.
 Using many different forms of liquid, such as water or lava, the player creates Fluros to do things such as activate switches, move cogs, and pull levers.
 The player can also use M. Arkwright's liquid gun to spray fluid at switches that need to be activated.
 For areas that the player can't reach, they can create a Fluro from the available liquid in the world's level, and have the newly created automaton go there.

 As the Fluros are automatons, they have their own habits and abilities.
 Some are attracted to light, and others dark.
 Considerations like these are key to progressing through a level, as the player must influence the Fluros to do what they would like.

 The level design of Vessel grants the player freedom in how to solve a particular puzzle.
 Each one has multiple solutions, and it is up to the player's choices and creativity as to how to solve it.

 Development

 Team

 Strange Loop Games is a company founded by two programmers: John Krajewski and Martin Farren.
 Both former employees of Electronic Arts, they left in order to pursue creating games with new and interesting gameplay mechanics instead of high quality graphics.
 The Vessel team includes Milenko Tunjic, the art director, and Mark Filippelli, the lead artist.
-Both are responsible for creating the visual component of Vessel's steampunk world.
+Both were responsible for creating the visual component of Vessel's steampunk world.
 Further, under the direction of audio director Leonard Paul and audio programmer Kieran Lord, all of the music was composed by electronica musician Jon Hopkins.